carbon-language/carbon-lang/clang/docs/ClangCommandLineReference.rst

 .. option:: -foptimization-record-file=<arg>

-Specify the file name of any generated YAML optimization record
+Specify the output name of the file containing the optimization remarks.
+Implies -fsave-optimization-record.
+On Darwin platforms, this cannot be used with multiple -arch <arch> options.

 .. option:: -foptimize-sibling-calls, -fno-optimize-sibling-calls